 Since Sufganiyot is a seasonal treat, I had a whirlwind week of bouncing around different bakeries and businesses trying the best Sufganiyot for my family to try.

 Below you will find all the delicious bakeries, businesses, and restaurants that I’ve tasted Sufganiyot in and around New Orleans.
-This blog post was written in 2020, and all restaurants followed incredible precautions.
 When new restaurants, bakeries, or businesses sell Sufganiyot I will make sure to update and add them to the list as I try them.

 3624 Dauphine St. Bywater, New Orleans